ibm-cloud-docs/EventStreams/enabling_mirroring.md

 Using mirroring with {{site.data.keyword.messagehub}} incurs an extra charge for each mirroring capacity unit hour.
 For more information, go to the [Catalog](https://cloud.ibm.com/catalog#services) and search for `Event Streams`.
 You can then view pricing plans.

-Currently, enabling mirroring for an {{site.data.keyword.messagehub}} service instance requires the use of the {{site.data.keyword.Bluemix_notm}} CLI.
+Currently, enabling mirroring for an {{site.data.keyword.messagehub}} service instance requires the use of the {{site.data.keyword.cloud_notm}} CLI.

 To install the CLI, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).

-The {{site.data.keyword.Bluemix_notm}} CLI uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
+The {{site.data.keyword.cloud_notm}} CLI uses the **service-instance-update** command to update your {{site.data.keyword.messagehub}} service instance resource.
 The user ID in the account used to run the **service-instance-update** command must be assigned the same access policies that are needed when you create resources.
 For information about access requirements, see [Required access for creating resources](/docs/account?topic=account-manage_resource#creating-resources).

 The time required to enable mirroring for the {{site.data.keyword.messagehub}} service instance varies, but under normal circumstances it does not exceed 2 hours.